 Your interest rate is an important piece of any loan, but you can’t ignore loan origination charges.
-Those up-front fees draw on savings that you might prefer to spend on new furniture, moving costs, or upgrades to your home.
+Those upfront fees draw on savings that you might prefer to spend on new furniture, moving costs, or upgrades to your home.

 What Are Loan Origination Fees?

 Origination charges are fees that you pay to your lender for processing your loan application.
 Depending on your lender, the costs might be bundled into one line item, or they might be itemized.
 If they're itemized, you may see the fees take on different names such as application fees, underwriting fees, and processing fees.
 Lender charges can also include “points,” which are optional payments that allow you to get a lower interest rate.

 - Gathering and organizing your documentation

 - Analyzing your income, including any complicated income sources such as self-employment, rental units, and deductions